Schizophrenia, Faith & Business: Loving Jesus While Running a Startup

 Dave Quak

-You know where the gospels are like not.
-And I put that stuff down like, you know you'll have enough bread for tomorrow.
-Like it's all going to be okay, but it just doesn't feel like it at the time.
+The gospels keep saying, don’t worry—put that stuff down.
+You’ll have enough bread for tomorrow.
+It’ll be okay, but it doesn’t feel like it at the time.

 00:16:42:00 - 00:17:06:24